gladykov/chain.train/README.md

 ## Environments

 Are defined in `config.toml` .
-You can provide arbitrary number of then and arbitrary names.
+You can provide arbitrary number and names of the,.

 ## Creating schema

+Create new schema in `schemas` dir.
+Name of file must be equal to name of schema.

 You can define your schema based on any environment.
 After you will `close()` your schema definition, you can add environment specific differences.
-Create new schema in `schemas` dir.
 Note: Snowflake loves to return column names and types in UPPERCASE, even if you define them in lowercase.

 ### table